JovinMtl/ds-py/README.md

 # ds-py

-##This is for playing with Dsa in Python3
+##This is for playing with Dsa in Python3, refreshing my algorithmic thinking.